mabdn/fprime-spaceposts/README.md

 - **Elicited the requirements** for the SpacePosts software product by discussing the desired functionality and security needs with [MEMESat-1](http://www.smallsat.uga.edu/missions)'s **mission leadership** and the [funding organization](https://letsgo2space.com/)'s **CEO**, resulting in a product that closely conforms with the satellite's mission goals
 - **Documented the engineering process** extensively on **X pages** with **X lines of documentation per developed line of code** by establishing software engineering best practices in the embedded engineering team, resulting in **improved knowledge transfer** within the team

-### The Concept of BBSMessages
+### The Concept of SpacePosts

-BBSMessages realize a public [bulletin board](https://en.wikipedia.org/wiki/Bulletin_board_system) for text messages on a satellite in space.
+SpacePosts realize a public [bulletin board](https://en.wikipedia.org/wiki/Bulletin_board_system) for text messages on a satellite in space.
 Anyone with amateur radio equipment shall be able to interact with the bulletin board.
-Essentially, users can post BBSMessages to the board and read all BBSMessages from the board.
-A BBSMessage consists of a simple text message, just like a Tweet on Twitter.
+Essentially, users can post SpacePosts to the board and read all SpacePosts from the board.
+A SpacePost consists of a simple text message, just like a Tweet on Twitter.

-For everyone without amateur radio equipment, there is a website that allows them to publish and read BBSMessages from the board through a ground station that handles transmitting and receiving.
+For everyone without amateur radio equipment, there is a website that allows them to publish and read SpacePosts from the board through a ground station that handles transmitting and receiving.

-### Realization of BBSMessages
+### Realization of SpacePosts

-In fact, BBSMessages are not only a theoretical concept but they are being realized in the form of the **[MEMESat-1](https://doi.org/10.1109/AERO55745.2023.10116009)** CubeSat satellite at the **[University of Georgia's Small Satellite Research Laboratory](https://letsgo2space.com/talk-to-satellites/).**
+In fact, SpacePosts are not only a theoretical concept but they are being realized in the form of the **[MEMESat-1](https://doi.org/10.1109/AERO55745.2023.10116009)** CubeSat satellite at the **[University of Georgia's Small Satellite Research Laboratory](https://letsgo2space.com/talk-to-satellites/).**

 MEMESat-1 is set to be launched into space in cooperation with NASA in Q2-2024.
 It is build for a [nonprofit organization](https://letsgo2space.com/memesatellite-1/) which will use the satellite in education workshops for high school students.

-This repository spotlights how I contributed to MEMESat-1 by developing the entire satellite-side software system for BBSMessages on MEMESat-1.
+This repository spotlights how I contributed to MEMESat-1 by developing the entire satellite-side software system for SpacePosts on MEMESat-1.
 I defined, designed, implemented, and tested this software as one part of my work during a 7-week full-time (40h/week) position as a Flight Software Engineer in the Command & Data Handling (CDH) team.

 <p align="center">
   <a href="http://www.smallsat.uga.edu/" target="_blank">